Definitions and interpretation

 25. We may also disclose data to a prospective purchaser of our business or any part of it.

 26. In the above instances, we will take steps with the aim of ensuring your privacy is protected.

 28. All cookies used by this website are used in accordance with current UK and EU cookie law.

 29. Before the website places cookies on your computer, you will be presented with a message bar requesting your consent to set those cookies.
-By giving your consent to the placing of cookies, you are enabling Breaks-Away Respite Services C.I.C. to provide a better experience and service to you.
+By giving your consent to the placing of cookies, you are enabling BREAKSAWAY RESPITE SERVICES (affiliated with CAM Supported Living CIC) to provide a better experience and service to you.
 You may, if you wish, deny consent to the placing of cookies; however certain features of the website may not function fully or as intended.

 30. This website may place the following cookies:

 Session Cookie We use this session cookie to remember you and maintain your session whilst you are using our website.